YaLTeR/bxt-rs/README.md

 ### Windows (cross-compiling from Linux)

 1. Install MinGW for the 32-bit target.
-On Ubuntu that's `gcc-mingw-w64-i686`.
+On Ubuntu that's `gcc-mingw-w64-i686`, on Fedora you'll need `mingw32-gcc` and `mingw32-winpthreads-static`.
 1. Install stable Rust (for example, via [rustup](https://rustup.rs/)) with the `i686-pc-windows-gnu` target.
 1. `cargo build --target=i686-pc-windows-gnu`